marth-vader2001/Nightmare-Plague-PC-Vault/- Quinn -/Characters/PC/Brannon/Bismuth Shatterborne.md

 While Jasper was rejuvinating the earth, Bismuth aided the village by rounding up more livestock for the vilage by transforming into a wilderbeast with the help of Jasper and the blessing of Kaede.

 As you further explore Chimo-Nahagi you have a run in with some foreign slavers, a band of Human, Dwarven and Tabaxi.
-You have a brawl with the leader [[Nomli Gurglegum]] and he decides to take you as a special gift for his master as opposed to be used as a normal slave in the pits.
+You have a brawl with the leader [[- Quinn -/Characters/NPC/Seni/LLawyr Yn Mawr/Nomli Gurglegum]] and he decides to take you as a special gift for his master as opposed to be used as a normal slave in the pits.